What To Do When Switching Insurance

 Switching policies in 4 easy steps

-- When to switch: The easiest time to change carriers is when your old policy is up for renewal.
+The easiest time to change carriers is when your old policy is up for renewal.
 Depending on the regulations in your state, a renewal notice will be sent to you approximately one month before the next policy period begins.
 The notice will describe your coverage, discounts and premium.
 With that information in hand, you can shop online and compare coverages and rates.
-You can also call Mercury for a free rate quote or get a free quote online.
 You don’t have to wait until renewal time to change policies.
 All standard auto insurance policies contain a provision giving you the right to cancel your policy at any time—provided that you have given your current insurer proper notice.
 If you choose to make a change in the middle of a cycle, your current insurer may prorate your latest premium payment up to the cancellation date and return the remainder to you.
 Be prepared to incur a short-rate or cancellation penalty covering administrative costs that may be deducted from your refund.